planet-ethereum/issues/README.md

 ## Instructions
 * ### Every issue start its life with the first post, this post should be a clear expleneation of the issue/feature/proposal/whatever.

 * ### People can and should upvote/downvote issues.
-If you have suggestions/comments/anything that can contribute the issue, please do join the discussion (or start a new one) on the issue thread.
+If you have suggestions/comments/anything that can benefit the issue, please do join the discussion (or start a new one) on the issue thread.

 * ### Another way to show your looove for an issue (beyond upvoting) is by offering a bounty for implementation of that issue.
 GitCoin bounty link will exist in the top post body.
 Feel free to add your proposed contribution to the existing bounty.